airyhq/airy/docs/docs/ui/control-center/catalog.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-## Introduction

-The Catalog page of the Control Center lists the available [connectors](/sources/introduction) that can be connected to an Airy Core app.
+The Catalog page of the [Control Center](/ui/control-center/introduction) lists the available [connectors](/sources/introduction) that can be connected to an Airy Core app.
 You can choose which connector you want to add and configure it easily (see [Configuration](catalog#configuration) below).

 A connector is listed in the [Connectors](connectors) page once it has been successfully connected.

 ## Example

-The screenshots below come from a sample Control Center UI and show that the app is already connected to the [Airy Live Chat](/sources/chatplugin/quickstart), [Facebook Messenger](/sources/facebook), [WhatsApp](/sources/whatsapp-twilio), [Google Business Messages](/sources/google), and [Instagram](/sources/instagram) connectors.
+The screenshots below come from a sample Airy Core app.
+Its Control Center UI show that the app is already connected to the [Airy Live Chat](/sources/chatplugin/quickstart), [Facebook Messenger](/sources/facebook), [WhatsApp](/sources/whatsapp-twilio), [Google Business Messages](/sources/google), and [Instagram](/sources/instagram) connectors.
 The [SMS](/sources/sms-twilio) connector is listed in the Catalog: it hasn't been added to the app yet and is available to connect.
 <img alt="Control Center Connectors"src={useBaseUrl('img/ui/controlCenterConnectors.png')} />
 <img alt="Control Center Catalog"src={useBaseUrl('img/ui/controlCenterCatalog.png')} />